Marie Curie: Postwar years

+Marie Curie and President Harding at the White House, May 20, 1921.

-In 1920, for the 25th anniversary of the discovery of radium, the French government established a stipend for her; its previous recipient was Louis Pasteur, who had died in 1895.
+In 1920, for the 25th anniversary of the discovery of radium, the French government established a stipend for her; the previous recipient of such a stipend had been Louis Pasteur, in 1874.
 In 1921, Curie toured the United States to raise funds for research on radium.
 Marie Mattingly Meloney, after interviewing Curie, created a Marie Curie Radium Fund and helped publicise her trip.
 (Note: Marie Skłodowska Curie was escorted to the United States by the American author and social activist Charlotte Kellogg.)

 In 1921 U.S. President Warren G. Harding received Curie at the White House to present her with the 1 gram of radium collected in the United States.
 Before the meeting, recognising her growing fame abroad, and embarrassed by the fact that she had no French official distinctions to wear in public, the French government had offered her a Legion of Honour award, but she refused it.
 In 1922 she became a fellow of the French Academy of Medicine.
 She also travelled to other countries, appearing publicly and giving lectures in Belgium, Brazil, Spain, and Czechoslovakia.